 \section{Multidimensional non-local quasilinear parabolic PDEs}

-In this section, we obtain the existence and uniqueness of solution for the initial-boundary value problem and the Cauchy problem for abstract $\RR^m$-valued non-local quasilinear parabolic PDE \rf{PDE}, where $\tet_u(t,x)$ is a function built via $u$, taking values in a normed space $E$, and satisfying additional assumptions to be specified later.
-Remark that the function $\tet_u$ considered in this section is not necessary of the form mentioned in \rf{coeff}.
+In this section, we obtain the existence and uniqueness of solution for the initial--boundary value problem and the Cauchy problem for an abstract $\RR^m$-valued non-local quasilinear parabolic PDE of form \rf{PDE}, where $\tet_u(t,x)$ is a function built via $u$, taking values in a normed space $E$, and satisfying additional assumptions to be discussed later.
+Remark that the function $\tet_u$ considered in this section is not necessary of the form specified in \rf{coeff}.